MBYL-InkAndSoul/LTPP/README.md

 ## Support
 Mainly fix Chinese translation now (provide by Ink&amp;Soul).
 But you can also upload the translation of other language if you make sure quality, ingenuity and copyright.

-This means that you can't copy the translation from another existing project, unless you owned it.
+This means that you can't copy the translations from another existing project, unless you owned it.

 If you are finding Simplified-Chinese translation, see also: [CFPA](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package).